avvicky/Naanmudhalval_BlockChain/README.md

 To install and run the Naanmudhalvan_BlockChain application, follow these steps:

 1. Clone the repository to your local machine using the command: `git clone https://github.com/avvicky/Naanmudhalvan_BlockChain.git`
-2. Navigate to the cloned repository using the command: `cd Naanmudhalval_BlockChain`
+2. Navigate to the cloned repository using the command: `cd Naanmudhalvan_BlockChain`
 3. Install the required packages
 4. Run the application